flathub-infra/documentation/docs/02-for-app-authors/07-shared-modules.md

 # Shared Modules

 A small number of dependencies that are frequently used by applications have been collected in the [shared-modules repository](https://github.com/flathub/shared-modules), for use by applications being distributed with flathub.

-These can be used as a git submodule, like
-so:
+These can be used as a git submodule, like so:

 ```bash
 git submodule add https://github.com/flathub/shared-modules.git
 ```

-These can be specified from manifest `.json` files, like:
+Then you can use them from your manifest.
+Here's an example of how to use it with a `.json` manifest:

 ```json
 "modules": [